top of page

 I am facing difficulty in the sex industry

-To those of you facing problems in the pornography industry
+To those who are facing problems in the pornography industry

 When you’re in the adult video world, you sometimes feel like you can’t quit filming once you’ve signed a contract.
 Pornography producers say things like their businesses are well-established, and they can guarantee your safety and security.
 They say you can choose the work you do, and your privacy will be strictly respected, and your friends and family will never find out.
 But, in reality, once you agree to pornography filming, even if you later want to quit, sometimes you are threatened with ‘breach of contract’, and intimidated into continuing, even if feeling frightened.